Arize-ai/phoenix/DEVELOPMENT.md

 ## Installing Pre-Commit Hooks

-Install pre-commit hooks with
+We recommend to install project pre-commit hooks with
 ```bash
 pre-commit install
 ```
 Once installed, the pre-commit hooks configured in `.pre-commit-config.yaml` will automatically run prior to each `git commit`.
+Pre-commit hooks can be skipped by passing the `-n`/ `--no-verify` flag to the `git commit` command.

 ## Building the `phoenix` Package